offk0rs/feverup/Readme.md

 ```
 ## Usage
 ### Login
-Since fever does not have a login method with username and password, it can only be done through google, you must have the phone rooted to access to the login data.
+Since fever does not have a login method with username and password, it can only be done through facebook, you must have the phone rooted to access to the login data.
 You must go to the folder:
  ```/data/data/com.feverup.fever/shared_prefs```
 extract from the file